 These are the questions that are going through many people's minds.....I'm sure you might have many thoughts like me....you can gladly share them in the comments and I'll love to see your point of view on this too...

 Well, coming to the answers to these questions are to be given by the authorities who are way better revered than me....but would like to give my thoughts on this

-- As stated by the UN Environment Chief, Inger Anderson "Our continued erosion of wild space has brought us uncomfortably close to animal and plants that harbor diseases that can jump to humans."
+- As stated by the UN Environment Chief, Inger Anderson "Our continued erosion of wild space has brought us uncomfortably close to animals and plants that harbor diseases that can jump to humans."
 She said, "If we don't take care of nature, we can't take care of ourselves".
-This is where our lives have been directed to; I mean yes, we are meant to look forward but also to look on the mistakes we made.
-As social animals, we tend to adapt to situations and this is one situation which we will for sure adapt to just ensuring our rules and regulations regarding the environment are not broken, our lives are in harmony.
+This is where our lives have been directed to; I mean yes, we are meant to look forward but also to look at the mistakes we made.
+As social animals, we tend to adapt to situations and this is one situation which we will for sure adapt to just to ensure our rules and regulations regarding the environment are not broken, and our lives are in harmony.
 Just as Mufasa says in the Lion King "we must respect every creature in the world to maintain the delicate balance and the circle of life" of course I understand, you might be thinking how does this connect to us....we save ourselves and not nature every time we seek danger and when nature is in danger it cures itself.

 - We as humans have always adapted to changes and adjusted with them and believe it or not people hated the thought of a man saying one must wash their hands to protect himself from any illness once upon a time but now everyone washes it as if that hands turn into diamonds.
 I'm just lightening the mood; continue washing them who knows it really turn into diamonds someday?